Bart the Genius: Production

-Director David Silverman had difficulty devising a legible Scrabble board for the opening scene which would convey the idea that the Simpsons were able to devise only very simple words.
+Director David Silverman had difficulty devising a legible Scrabble board for the opening scene that would convey the idea that the Simpsons were able to devise only very simple words.
 The design of Bart's visualization of the math problem was partially inspired by the art of Saul Steinberg.
 The increasing appearance of numbers in that sequence derived from Silverman's use of a similar tactic when he had to develop a set design for the play The Adding Machine.
 Each successive scene in the sequence was shorter than the one before it by exactly one frame.

 The scene where Bart writes his confession was done as one long take to balance the shorter scenes elsewhere in the episode.
 It was animated in the United States by Dan Haskett.
 There were a few problems with the finished animation for the episode.
 The banana in the opening scene was colored incorrectly, as the Korean animators were unfamiliar with the fruit, and the final bathtub scene was particularly problematic, including issues with lip sync.
 The version in the broadcast episode was the best of several attempts.

 The episode was the first to feature the series' full title sequence.
 Creator Matt Groening developed the lengthy sequence in order to cut down on the animation necessary for each episode, but devised the two gags as compensation for the repeated material each week.
 In the first gag, the camera zooms in on Springfield Elementary School, where Bart can be seen writing a message on the chalkboard.
 This message, which changes from episode to episode, has become known as the "chalkboard gag".
 The other gag is known as a "couch gag", in which a twist of events occur when the family meets to sit on their couch and watch television.
 Groening, who had not paid much attention to television since his own childhood, was unaware that title sequences of such length were uncommon by that time.
 As the finished episodes became longer, the production team were reluctant to cut the stories in order to allow for the long title sequence, so shorter versions of it were developed.
 The episode also introduced the characters Martin Prince and his parents, Richard, Bart's teacher Edna Krabappel and Dr. J Loren Pryor.